roytang/blog/content/post/2007/09/lorwyn-prerelease.md

 My flight manages to start around 4 PM, and I open the sealed pool I'm registering.
 The first two rares I see are Jace Beleren and Chandra Nalar!
 Holy crap!
 It means of course, that I have to pass this pool.
 (That always happens when I get really good bombs) Anyway, I get a decent pool as well, with Austere Command (Wrath of God!), a foil Cryptic Command (not that I'd play it), and lots of removal.
 I ended up with the following WRb deck:

+{{< cardlist >}}

+[Land]
+1 Vivid Marsh
+8 Plains
+6 Mountains
+1 Swamp
+[/Land]

+[Creatures]
 1 Goldmeadow Harrier

-1 Cenn's Heir
+1 Cenn’s Heir
 1 Avian Changeling
 1 Knight of Meadowgrain
 1 Springjack Knight
 1 Kithkin Harbinger
 1 Kinsbaile Balloonist
 2 Plover Knights
 1 Shriekmaw
 1 Fire-Belly Changeling
 1 Thundercloud Shaman
 1 Hearthcage Giant
+[/Creatures]

+[Spells]
 1 Tarfire
 1 Nameless Inversion

-1 Eyeblight's Ending
+1 Eyeblight’s Ending
 1 Surge of Thoughtweft
 1 Neck Snap
 1 Austere Command

-1 Wanderer's Twig
+1 Wanderer’s Twig
 1 Runed Stalactite
 1 Moonglove Extract

-1 Giant's Ire
+1 Giant’s Ire
 1 Ancient Ampitheatre

-1 Vivid Marsh

-8 Plains

-6 Mountains

-1 Swamp
+[/Spells]

+{{< /cardlist >}}

 I went 3-1 with this sealed deck, a bit disappointed too coz I thought the pool was really good (I had a Wrath!
 Well, the Thundercloud Shaman also acted like a one-sided Wrath at one point) I lost to a blue black deck where I just kept getting dead land draws.
 One turn from losing to two black creatures with me having only one non-black blocker, I said, "I have so much removal in this deck, surely I will draw one now."
 And I did, I got Shriekmaw. :/ I'm always disappointed when I get my loss in a Pre-release, I haven't won a pre-release shirt since Time Spiral!